-Bankers Drills 3.69% Copper Over 6 Meters Extending Near-Surface High-Grade Discovery at Kabolela North
+Bankers Drills 3.69% Copper Over 6 Meters Extending Near-surface High-grade Discovery at Kabolela North

 Note: Intercepts calculated using a 0.35% Cu cutoff and all samples are 1m in length, no internal waste and sample lengths are measured downhole as true widths of the mineralization are not known at this time.

-The Corporation also plans to release additional geochemical results from Kabolela South and an update on its 600,000m3 dump located to the south of the property shortly.
+The Corporation also plans to release additional geochemical results from Kabolela South and an update on its 600,000m[3] dump located to the south of the property shortly.

 Assay QAQC